The missing link

 Anna Slaydon: Wow.
 Why did those results happen like that?
 What was going on?

 Steve Swavely: Well, I think part of the answer is that by asking the six questions at the end of each day, it helped those employees recognize that they were, in fact, being passive and perhaps missing opportunities to grow their own job satisfaction.
-By asking those six questions at the end of each day, it helped them recognize that if the answer was, “No,” that they were being passive and perhaps missing opportunities to grow their own satisfaction, while asking the active questions prompted them to begin looking for ways that they could act that would allow them to give a more positive response to each question at the end of the day.
+While asking the active questions prompted them to begin looking for ways that they could act that would allow them to give a more positive response to each question at the end of the day.

 There’s a psychological concept behind this idea.
 It’s called the “broaden and build” theory.
 It’s this idea that when we focus on positive aspects of our world, what we pay attention to begins to broaden.
 It expands and we begin to see opportunities that were right there in front of us the whole time, but we’re missing because we just weren’t looking for them.
 And once we begin to act on those opportunities, we make additional connections that open up even further opportunity.
 And by combining Goldsmith’s two-minute drill with the six engagement drivers, employees can have a huge impact on their own engagement as well as that of the organizational culture.
 And they can do this by creating a habit of asking themselves six questions at the end of each day that tap into each of the engagement drivers.